ton-community/ton-docs/docs/develop/smart-contracts/fees.md

 ### Cost of minting NFTs?

-Average fee for minting one NFT is 0.07 TON.
+Average fee for minting one NFT is 0.08 TON.

 ### Cost of saving data in TON?

 Saving 1 MB of data for one year on TON will cost you 4.03 TON.
 Note that you don't usually need to store big amounts of data on-chain.
-Consider TON Storage if you need decentralized storage.
+Consider [TON Storage](https://ton.org/docs/participate/ton-storage/storage-daemon) if you need decentralized storage.

 ### How to calculate fees in FunC?